 Easy.
-Twelf has automatic termination checking for logic programs, so it's extremely easy to do a machine-checked termination proof for the type-checker (except when it's impossible, see discussion below).
+Twelf has automatic termination checking for logic programs, so it is extremely easy to do a machine-checked termination proof for the type-checker, especially when the proof proceeds by structural induction.

 Easy.
 A totality proof in Twelf involves both case analysis (proving each case, making sure all cases are covered) and induction.
 One must prove each case by hand (which can be quite tedious), but Twelf automatically does the case analysis (and explains explicitly which cases are not covered, so that one can then prove these cases and try again).
 Twelf also does the induction analysis (and explains where well-founded induction fails) with a great deal of automation.